openwallet-foundation/credo-ts/docs/getting-started/6-proofs.md

 # Proofs

-As mentioned in the previous documentation ([Credentials](5-credentials.md)), after receiving a credentials and saving it to your wallet, you will need to show it to a verifier who will verify the authenticity of this credential and that the credential assertions are not tampered with.
+As mentioned in the previous documentation ([Credentials](5-credentials.md)), after receiving a credential and saving it to your wallet, you will need to show it to a verifier who will verify the authenticity of this credential and that the credential assertions are not tampered with.

 In VC proofs, we have two involved parties: